Philip Cross: Trial and conviction

 Cross was sentenced to be hanged in Cork Prison on 10 January 1888.
 By the time the day of his execution arrived, his hair had turned white.
 The executioner was James Berry.
 The execution was not one of Berry's more successful jobs because of a problem regarding the criminal involved.
 Cross was a well-born gentleman, and his friends in the area of Cork were from the aristocracy and upper classes.
 In fact, the governor of the prison did not attend the execution because of his feelings about Cross (he sent a deputy to represent him).
 Berry found that these friends were at the execution to give Cross some emotional support in his last moments.
 Cross, grateful for their attendance, wanted to stand at attention with respect to them, facing them as he died.
 Berry, however, traditionally faced his subjects at executions towards the wall.
 But each time Berry turned Cross to the wall, the doctor would turn around and face his friends again.
 When Berry protested, Cross did not reply, but just continued doing what he wanted.
 Finally, an official ordered Berry to stop this silliness and allow Cross to die facing his friends, reminding the executioner that Cross was a respected soldier, and that turning back and forth might twist the rope and cause an accident (Berry had had several bad executions where the criminals were badly injured before they died or strangled to death).
 Berry did as he was told, and Cross died.
 Berry would later say that Cross was the bravest man he ever executed.

 Berry was not happy when he officiated at hangings in Ireland because of the dangerous hostility of the Irish to an English executioner.
 He had been threatened at least once.
 After being paid, he returned to his home in Bradford, England.
 Subsequently, he received word to return to Cork because he was needed at an inquest hearing before a coroner's jury on the execution.
 Berry did not return, but the inquest was eventually completed.

+Theatre

+The story formed the basis of a musical, Murder at Shandy Hall starring Patrick Bergin at the Briery Gap Theatre in Macroom and in the Cork Opera House in 2017.